Lake Turkana: Mammals

 Over the dry grasslands ranges a frail population of grazing mammals and predators.
-The grazers are chiefly Grevy's zebra, Burchell's zebra, the beisa oryx, Grant's gazelle, the topi and the reticulated giraffe.
+The grazers are chiefly Grévy's zebra, Burchell's zebra, the beisa oryx, Grant's gazelle, the topi and the reticulated giraffe.
 They are hunted by the lion and the cheetah.
 Elephants and the black rhinoceroses are no longer seen, although Teleki reported seeing (and shooting) many.
 Closer to the dust is the cushioned gerbil (Gerbillus pulvinatus).

 Geology

 View of Lake Turkana with the Koobi Fora formations in the background.

 Lake Turkana is an East African Rift feature.
 A rift is a weak place in the Earth's crust due to the separation of two tectonic plates, often accompanied by a graben, or trough, in which lake water can collect.
 The rift began when East Africa, impelled by currents in the mantle, began separating from the rest of Africa, moving to the northeast.
 Currently, the graben is 320 km wide in the north of the lake, 170 km in the south.
 This rift is one of two, and is called the Great or Eastern Rift.
 There is another to the west, the Western Rift.

 Lake Turkana is a unique feature of the East African landscape.
-Besides being a permanent desert lake, it is the only lake that retains the waters originating from two separate catchment areas of the Nile.
-The Lake Turkana drainage basin draws its waters mainly from Kenya Highlands and Ethiopian Highlands.
+Besides being a permanent desert lake, it is the only lake that retains water originating from two separate catchment areas of the Nile.
+The Lake Turkana drainage basin draws its waters mainly from the Kenya Highlands and Ethiopian Highlands.